-The application for Downtown Public Improvement Grants is closed for the remainder of 2016.
+The application for Downtown Public Improvement Grants is closed.

-Please check back in early 2017 for updates on funding and the application process.
+Please check back for updates on funding and the application process.

 The Walker County Criminal District Attorney’s Office is housed in a 1931-era building set in the heart of downtown Huntsville.
 This beautiful building, constructed in the Italian Renaissance Revival style, was in need of external repairs, especially large arched windows that had substantial wood damage.
 The windows have been restored to their original splendor on this historically significant building located on the downtown square and major highway thoroughfare.